locnnil/workshop/docs/reference/cli/workshop-changes.rst

 - Only successful changes display values in the *Ready* column

-- To investigate the details of a specific change, use 'workshop tasks' instead
+- To investigate the details of a specific change, use **workshop tasks** instead

+.. rubric:: Examples

 .. code-block:: console

+   # List changes for all workshops in the current project directory
-   workshop changes [flags]
+   workshop changes